twood02/webtemplate/wiki/etcd+Docker_vs_Consul+vagrant/combine.md

 The short description of the Post:
 This is a post of etcd with Docker vs Consul with Vagrant.
-The section **Deploy a 3-node etcd Cluster in Docker** is written by Weizhao Li, the section of **Set Up Consul Based on Vagrant** is written by Ziyue Li.
+The section of **Deploy a 3-node etcd Cluster in Docker** is written by Weizhao Li, the section of **Set Up Consul Based on Vagrant** is written by Ziyue Li.

 In **Deploy a 3-node etcd Cluster in Docker**, Weizhao covered the introduction of etcd and Docker, the main idea of Raft algorithm, and he provided an experiment to show how to deploy etcd in Docker and how to set up a multi-node etcd cluster in Docker.
 Finally, he talked about the comparison of etcd and consul.

 In **Set Up Consul Based on Vagrant**, Ziyue introduced Consul and provided a mini-experiment of Consul based on Vagrant

+---

 # Section1: Deploy a 3-node etcd Cluster in Docker
 Author: Weizhao Li